emfcamp/badge-2024-documentation/docs/capabilities/index.md

 The `required` value specifies whether the feature is required or supported

-!!! note What is a feature in contrast to a Capability?
+!!! note "What is a feature in contrast to a Capability?"

     Apps can require, support or provide Capabilities, but they can also require or support a specific hexpansion by its VID and PID, a Frontboard, or a